Fudan-iGEM/2023-wiki/docs/src/education.md

 We had taken adequate laboratory safety measures before the experiment (available [**here**](/safety/)).

-Then they embarked on an experiment to **analyze their DNA fingerprints** using the VNTR sequence DIS80 on the 1st human chromosome ([Principle & Protocol](https://static.igem.wiki/teams/4765/wiki/slides/ziboexperiment.pdf)).
+Then the students embarked on an experiment to **analyze their DNA fingerprints** using the VNTR sequence DIS80 on the 1st human chromosome ([Principle & Protocol](https://static.igem.wiki/teams/4765/wiki/slides/ziboexperiment.pdf)).
 This hands-on experience exposed them to **fundamental synthetic biology techniques** such as PCR and agarose gel electrophoresis.
 Remarkably, most students achieved outstanding results, making this educational journey both enlightening and memorable.

 **Continuous Feedback and Continued Dialogue**